 Koh Samui

-After some time in the busy city, Koh Samui is an epic place to recharge.
+After some time in the busy city, staying in Koh Samui is an epic time to recharge.
 Thailand’s second biggest island sits just off the east coast of the Kra Isthmus and is loved for its palm-tree-lined beaches, coconut groves, and tropical jungles.

 Some of your best Thailand solo travel days will be spent lounging on the beach, snorkeling, diving, or enjoying boat trips to nearby islands and beaches.
 When the sun sets on a beautiful beach day (which is every day, might I add), head out for a bite to eat and a night on the town.
 Koh Samui is known for its party scene, mostly concentrated in Chaweng – the island’s party center.